DataJunction/dj/docs/content/0.1.0/docs/deploying-dj/caching.md

 #### Implementing a Custom Cache

-To implement a custom cache, create a class that extends `CacheInterface` and override the `get` and `set` methods.
+To implement a custom cache, create a class that extends `CacheInterface` and override the `get`, `set`, and `delete` methods.
 Then, use FastAPI's dependency injection to inject your custom cache.

 Here's an example of a custom cache implementation: